 On a more personal level, identity thieves can use a facial recognition search to collect not only personal information but also find images and videos of you to aid them in creating everything from false social media accounts to fake IDs.
 It can also be used to spread revenge porn.

 There have also been reports of some companies, in an effort to design the next, best face finder, snagging thousands of face images off of sites like Flickr, and feeding them into their databases without the consent of the photographers or models.

-Women and people of color are especially problematic, as the algorithms being used have far more data on white men than anyone else, creating a definitive bias.
+A prime example of a con of face recognition is how this software is used on women and people of color.
+The algorithms being used have far more data on white men than anyone else, creating a definitive bias.

 This can be particularly problematic in terms of law enforcement, as a false positive can often lead to an arrest.

 While there’s definite room for improvement, facial recognition search and reverse image search technology has already come a very long way.